aL1fee/MIPS-16-bit-assembler-simulator/README.md

-Below is example of a program that can be executed by the assembler.
+Below is an example of a program that is executed by the assembler.
 It calls a procedure that recursively computes a fibonacci number.

 The pseduocode: